ibportugal/mms142-groupk-2023.github.io/README.md

 Surely, LCNC has its share of disadvantages - declining design innovation, limited customization, inadequate security, and vendor lock-in to name a few.
 Technology pervasiveness demand simpler ways of developing software applications which is why these disadvantages may be considered as minor and can be dealt with via some available workarounds.

-LCNC is undoubtedly a game-changer, what with a bright future ahead of us in the age of digital transformation.
+LCNC is undoubtedly a game-changer, what with the bright future it contributes in this day and age of digital transformation.

 ### References (please arrange it based on the order of appearance)